luluhoc/medusa-plugin-abandoned-cart/README.md

 }
  ```

-5\.
-The plugin emits the `cart.send-abandoned-email` event when an abandoned cart email is sent.
-You can listen to this event in your own plugin to perform additional actions with your custom notification provider or perform extra action when using sendgrid.
+### 5\.
+When an abandoned cart email is sent, the plugin emits the `cart.send-abandoned-email` event.

+You can listen to this event in your plugin to perform additional actions with your custom notification provider or perform extra actions when using Sendgrid.

-The Event is sent one time when the button is pressed in the Admin UI.
+- The Event is sent one time when the button is pressed in the Admin UI.

-The Event gets the following payload:
+- The Event gets the following payload:

 ```ts
 {